appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/comments-on-tickets.md

     - **Widget Name**: `commentsBox` <br/>
     - **Data type**: `Multi-line text`

-4. Drop a List widget.
-In the **Items** property, enter `{{getComments.data}}` to connect the query results to the List widget.
+4. Drop a List widget below the Input widget.

-6. Delete the default Image widget in the first list item.
+5. Delete the default Image widget in the first list item.

+6. In the **Items** property, enter `{{getComments.data}}` to connect the query results to the List widget.

 7. You now need to display the data from the query in the two Text widgets.
 In step 4 above, you already connected the List widget to the **getComments** query.
-Use the `currentItem` reference property of the List widget to display the data in the Text widgets, as shown in the table below:
+Use the `currentItem` reference property of the List widget to display the data in the default Text widgets, as shown in the table below:

   | Property                   |Value                                              |
   | -------------------------- | ------------------------------------------------- |